tiannian/consensus-rs/README.md

 - Voter: Do consensus among these node
    - Proposer: Propose epoch
-   - Follower: Accept and check epoch, Have change to become a Proposer.
+   - Follower: Accept and check epoch, Have chance to become a Proposer.
 - Observer: Only accept and check epoch.

 ### SMR